MystenLabs/walrus-docs/docs/walrus-sites/restrictions.md

 ## No support for progressive web apps (PWAs)

 With the current design, Walrus Sites cannot be used for progressive web apps (PWAs).
+Two characteristics of the service-worker portal prevent support for PWAs:

+- Since the service worker needs to be registered for the page to work, the PWA's manifest file cannot be loaded by the browser directly;
+- There can only be one service worker registered per origin.
+Therefore, registering a PWA's service worker would remove the Walrus Sites service worker, breaking Walrus Sites' functionality.

+Note that the server-side portal does share these limitations.
+However, for the moment, we support both technologies: Walrus Sites must be able to load from both a service-worker portal and a server-side portal, and therefore have to be built with the more restrictive feature set.
+For more details, see the [installation requirements for PWAs](https://en.wikipedia.org/wiki/Progressive_web_app#Installation_criteria).